 - Receives all of the profits and pays all of the taxes

-- A Fictitious Business Name Statement must be filed with the county if a name other than the owner’s legal name is used.
+- A Fictitious Business Name Statement must be filed with the county if a name other than the owner’s legal name is used (varies by state).

 How do you decide between these options?

 “The decision really depends on what the small-business owner is looking for as there are positives and negatives to every business structure,” Sweeney says.
-“For example, corporations offer liability protection, issue shares, stock options/retirement plans and only the salaries are subject to taxation, whereas LLCs have an easier startup, a simple management structure, are inexpensive to start and offer pass-through taxation.”
+“For example, corporations offer liability protection, issue shares, stock options/retirement plans, and only the salaries are subject to taxation, whereas a sole proprietorship or LLC may have an easier startup, a simple management structure, are inexpensive to start and offer pass-through taxation.”

-It’s advised by the U.S. Small Business Administration (SBA) that you consult with a private tax and legal adviser when making your choice because your decision will affect your legal rights and have tax consequences.
+It’s advised by the U.S. Small Business Administration (SBA) that you consult with a private tax and legal adviser in your state when making your choice to register your business because your decision will affect your legal rights and have federal, state, and county tax consequences.

-Once you have decided, you can purchase the required forms for the various business structures here or can create your own that are compliant with the statutes.
+Note that once you have decided on an LLC in California or any other business structure, you can purchase the required forms here to register your business or can create your own from another source that is compliant with the statutes.

 File tax and employer identification documents

-The following agencies can help you understand those implications on your new business:
+Below is a list of some agencies, article, and website links that can help you understand those implications for your new business:

 - California Franchise Tax Board